-Q: Why do you deserve this application ?
+Q: Why do you deserve this scholarship?

 A: Avoid answering this question with a discussion of your academic abilities.
 It is likely that most students who have reached this stage will have a very similar academic ability.
 Therefore, think of something else that makes you stand apart from the crowd and makes you more deserving of this money.
 Link your answer to your passion, enthusiasm and dedication, or something you have done so far that sets you apart.
 Try not to tug on the heartstrings of the interviewer by discussing how this is your only hope for attending university – even though it may be true, that, again, is likely to be the case for many applicants to the fund.

 A: Think carefully about your response to this question – the awarding committee is going to want to know that the money they gift is going to go to good use.
 It’s not enough to simply answer that you need the money to pay for college.
-You may want to prepare a budget that you can share in advance with the committee, and also let them know if you are applying for other programmes – this shows a real dedication to securing funding to support your academic journey.
+You may want to prepare a budget that you can share in advance with the committee, and also let them know if you are applying for other scholarships – this shows a real dedication to securing funding to support your academic journey.

 Q: Where do you see yourself in five years?

 A: Another question to be careful with.
 Don’t tell them about your hopes for your living situation, what car you hope to drive or your dreams for your relationship status.
 Instead, focus on a response that shows you have clearly thought out the next steps ahead of you in relation to your academic studies and/or career.
-Try, as much as you can, to link your answer to the program and how it will be helping you to achieve that goal (those goals).
+Try, as much as you can, to link your answer to the scholarship and how it will be helping you to achieve that goal (those goals).
 Showing that you have a rough idea of how long you will stay in college, what internships you would like to pursue and other projects and activities you can involve yourself in along the way to achieve this.
 It will all sound very impressive to the interviewer.